Skip to Main Content

 Step 3: Synthesizing and Interpreting

-• I can sort and categorize information.
+• I can sort, categorize, and arrange information.

 Active Reading